JustSustainabilityDesign/savetheAI/_pages/electricity.md

 ---
 Every time you use an AI chatbot like ChatGPT, it uses electricity:
 - **2.9 Wh per search query**, which is the equivalent of 6x-10x the power of a traditional Google search.[^1]
-- **140Wh of energy to write a 100-word email**, equivalent to 7 full charges of an iPhone Pro Max.[^2]
+- **140 Wh of energy to generate a 100-word email**, equivalent to 7 full charges of an iPhone Pro Max.[^2]
 -
-Additionally, **training ChatGPT-4 consumed over 50 GWh of electricity**, approximately 0.02% of the electricity California generates in a year, and 50x the amount it took to train GPT-3.[^3]
+Additionally, **training ChatGPT-4 consumed over 50 GWh of electricity**, approximately 0.02% of the electricity the State of California generates in a year, and 50x the amount it took to train GPT-3.[^3]

 The full extent of AI’s electricity consumption stems from a combination of model training, inference, hardware manufacturing, and data centre operations.